AI Commentary: Psalms 117

 Chapter Overview

-Psalms 117 is a poetic and liturgical chapter in the Old Testament that explores themes of truth, grace.
+Psalms 117 is a poetic and liturgical chapter in the Old Testament that explores themes of truth, worship.
 Written during various periods (c.
 1000-400 BCE), this chapter should be understood within its historical context: Temple worship utilized these compositions across various periods of Israel's history.

 The chapter can be divided into several sections: